 "She was one of the most kind and loving people I've ever known," C. Clyde said.
 "She had an outward-giving spirit, and the cancer scholarship really fosters that."

-[Upper photo: C. Clyde, Midge and son Clifton Jones, MD, Topeka, present their award to undergraduate cancer researcher Kayla Wilkinson in April 2016.
-Lower photo: C. Clyde Jones and daughter Kristin Schoeff, Columbus, Ohio, show their support for the K-State Fighting for a Cure shirt campaign.]
+[Photos: C. Clyde, Midge and son Clifton Jones, MD, Topeka, present their award to Kayla Wilkinson in April 2016.
+C. Clyde and daughter Kristin Schoeff, Columbus, Ohio, show off their Fighting for a Cure shirts.]